TongLing916/tongling916.github.io/_posts/2020-3-6-Feature.md

 In this paper we propose BRISK, a novel method for keypoint detection, description and matching.
 A comprehensive evaluation on benchmark datasets reveals BRISK’s adaptive, high quality performance as in state-of-the-art algorithms, albeit at a dramatically lower computational cost (an order of magnitude faster than SURF in cases).
 The key to speed lies in the application of a novel scale-space FAST-based detector in combination with the assembly of a bit-string descriptor from intensity comparisons retrieved by dedicated sampling of each keypoint neighborhood.

+#### Introduction

+- Detect corners in scale-space using FAST
+- Rotation and scale invariant
+- __Binary__, formed by pairwise intensity comparisons (like BRIEF)
+- __Pattern__ defined intensity comparisons in the keypoint neighbors
+- Use smoothing kernels with different sizes (longer distance -> larger size)
+- Use smoothed pixel values
+- Compare short- and long-distance pairs for orientation assignment & descriptor formation
+- Detection and descriptor speed: ~10 times faster than SURF
+- Slower than BRIEF, but scale- and rotation-invariant

 ### ORB: an efficient alternative to SIFT or SURF [^Rublee11]

 #### Abstract

+Feature matching is at the base of many computer vision problems, such as object recognition or structure from motion.
+Current methods rely on costly descriptors for detection and matching.
+In this paper, we propose a very fast binary descriptor based on BRIEF, called ORB, which is rotation invariant and resistant to noise.
+We demonstrate through experiments how ORB is at two orders of magnitude faster than SIFT, while performing as well in many situations.
+The efficiency is tested on several real-world applications, including object detection and patch-tracking on a smart phone.

+#### Introduction

+- Oriented FAST and Rotated BRIEF
+- Keypoint detector based on __FAST__
+- __BRIEF__ descriptors are _steered_ according to keypoint orientation (to provide rotation invariance)
+- Good binary features are learned by minimizing the correlation on a set of trainng patches.

 #### Oriented FAST